cyber-prophet/bostrom-journal/BostromJournal001.md

 ## Preface [~]()

 In this issue we collected particles from the founding team and the first users of Bostrom regarding using Bostrom.
-Those particles could have been edited to correct typos and grammar mistakes, to delete repeated information already presented in other journal particles and to make them as a whole more readable.
+Those particles could have been edited to correct typos and grammar mistakes, to delete repeated information already presented in other journal particles, and to make them more readable.
 Initial particle references are provided.

 ## Intro to Bostrom Blockchain [~]()